top of page

 (MOSOP USA)

-Amplifying the Ogoni struggle for human rights, environmental and social justice
+Amplifying the Ogoni struggle for human rights, environmental justice, and self-determination in the Niger Delta region of Nigeria.

 Screenshot 2025-04-17 at 3.38.26 PM.png